glambeth/zecProxy/README.md

 #Description

-This is a Stratum Proxy for Zcash using JSON-RPC written in Python Twisted.
+This is a Stratum Proxy for Zcash using JSON-RPC written in Javascript.
 Originally developed for Flypool http://zcash.flypool.org/

 **WARNING** This is still in active development.
-Please report any problems you encounter!
+Please report any problems you encounter, and use with caution!

 #How it Works
 ```